 “Which juicer is best for greens?”

 Greens are hard to juice because they don’t have much juice in them.
 This is why most juicers just don’t juice greens very well.
 A pound of spinach gets you like a squirt of juice.
-Every time I tried to juice greens I always felt like I was wasting them.
-So in 2004 I decided to just eat greens whole or blend them up in smoothies in my Vitamix.
+Every time I tried to juice greens I always felt like I was wasting them, so many years ago I decided to just eat greens whole or blend them up in smoothies in my Vitamix.

-“What do you think about the (insert juicer name here)?”
+“What do you think about the (insert brand name) juicer?”

 What do you think about it?
 If you have one and like it, then keeping using it.
 I have used other juicers, but I chose not to mention them in this post, because I think the juicers above are the “best” in their respective prices ranges.
 Also I didn’t want to overwhelm you by comparing the subtle pros and cons of dozens of juicers.
 So there you go.
 Now you have my opinion, but when in doubt, remember what Cherie Calbom says,